redox-os/book/src/device-drivers.md

 This is the preferred approach - one goal of a microkernel operating system is to have the smallest amount of code possible in the kernel.
-However, there are some services that are difficult to implement in user space, because most of the functionality needs to be in the kernel context.
+However, there are some services that are hard to implement in userspace, because most of the functionality needs to be in the kernel context.
 There are some services that are implemented in the kernel for performance reasons, and may be moved into userspace later.